HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 HyperParameterOptimization(HPO)
 ===============================

-HPO is a usecase of iDDS.
+HPO is a use-case of iDDS.
 The purpose of iDDS HPO is to use iDDS to generate hyperparameters for machine learning and trigger production system to automatically process the machine learning training with provided hyperparameters.

 iDDS HPO workflow
 ^^^^^^^^^^^^^^^^^